confluentinc/event-streaming-patterns/docs/event-stream/partitioned-placement.md

 ![partitioned-placement](../img/partitioned-placement.png)

 You can logically group events at different levels to enable concurrent processing.
-A partition is one unit of parallelism that helps scalability in two main ways:
+A partition is one unit of parallelism that helps scalability in these main ways:

-1. Platform scalability: enables different servers to store and serve events to consumer client applications concurrently
+* Platform scalability: enables different servers to store and serve events to consumer client applications concurrently
-2. Application scalability: enable different consumer applications to process those events concurrently
+* Application scalability: enable different consumer applications to process those events concurrently

 ## Implementation
-When a Kafka topic is created, either by an administrator or by a streaming application like ksqlDB, you can specific the number of partitions it has.
+When a Kafka topic is created, either by an administrator or by a streaming application like ksqlDB, you can specify the number of partitions it has.
 Events are placed into a specific stream partition according to the partitioning algorithm of the [Event Source](../event-source/event-source.md), such as an [Event Processing Application](../event-processing/event-processing-application.md).
-The common partitioning schemes are (1) partitioning based on the event key (e.g., the customer ID for a stream of customer payments), where events with the same key are stored in the same partition, (2) partitioning events round-robin across all partitions to achieve an even distribution of events per partition, or (3) a custom partitioning algorithm, tailored to a specific use case.
 All events grouped into the same partition have strong ordering guarantees.

+The common partitioning schemes are

+1. Partitioning based on the event key (e.g., the customer ID for a stream of customer payments), where events with the same key are stored in the same partition
+2. Partitioning events round-robin across all partitions to achieve an even distribution of events per partition
+3. A custom partitioning algorithm, tailored to a specific use case.

 If we are using ksqlDB, the processors can scale by working on a set of partitions.
 If an event stream's key content changes because of how the query wants to process the rows, for example to execute a `JOIN` operation between two streams of events, the underlying keys are recalculated, and the events are sent to a new partition in the new topic to perform the computation.